cdktf/cdktf-provider-snowflake/docs/provider.csharp.md

 False by default.

-Set to true if the MFA passcode is embedded in the login password.
-Appends the MFA passcode to the end of the password.
+Set to true if the MFA passcode is embedded to the configured password.
 Can also be sourced from the `SNOWFLAKE_PASSCODE_IN_PASSWORD` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#passcode_in_password SnowflakeProvider#passcode_in_password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#passcode_in_password SnowflakeProvider#passcode_in_password}

 ---